Well-Posedness and Ill-Posedness for the Fourth order cubic nonlinear Schr\"odinger equation in negative Sobolev spaces: Mild ill-posedness

 In this section we give the proof of Theorem $\ref{thm: ill-posedness}$.
 We follow the argument introduced by Christ-Colliander-Tao \cite{CCT2003}.
-In \cite{CCT2003}, Christ-Colliander-Tao established two solutions to the cubic NLS $\eqref{eqn: cubic NLS,focusing defocusing}$ breaking the uniform continuity of the flow map for $s<0$.
+In \cite{CCT2003}, Christ-Colliander-Tao established two solutions to \eqref{eqn: cubic NLS,focusing defocusing} breaking the uniform continuity of the flow map for $s<0$.
 The method presented in Christ-Colliander-Tao \cite{CCT2003} can be applied to both focusing and defocusing cases.
 They used the Galilean and scale invariances to construct the counter example.
-For the mKdV case, instead of using Galilean invariance, they used the approximate solution to the mKdV equation by exploiting the solution of the cubic NLS equation $\eqref{eqn: cubic NLS,focusing defocusing}$.
-Likewise, we approximate the focusing $\eqref{eqn:fourth order NLS}$ by the defocusing cubic NLS and defocusing $\eqref{eqn:fourth order NLS}$ by the focusing cubic NLS.
+For the mKdV case, instead of using Galilean invariance, they used the approximate solution to the mKdV equation by exploiting the solution of \eqref{eqn: cubic NLS,focusing defocusing}.
+Likewise, we approximate \eqref{eqn:fourth order NLS} by \eqref{eqn: cubic NLS,focusing defocusing} to prove mild ill-posedness.